News and Events Page Banner Image

 Notification of Annual Valuation

-The 2024 Valuation Notifications were mailed on March 1, 2024.
+Annual valuation notifications are mailed on or before March 1 of each year (KSA 79-1460).
 Per KSA 79-503a, real property is appraised at its fair market value as it exists on the first day of January each year.
 However, per KSA 79-1476, land devoted to agricultural use is valued at a use value determined by the State of Kansas, and not market value.

 Appeals

 KSA 79-1448 allows for any taxpayer to appeal the classification or valuation set by the county appraiser.
-Per this statute, the latest date to file an informal appeal on your property is within 30 days of the postmark on the envelope the original Valuation Notification was sent in.
-For 2023, the appeal deadline is March 31.
+Per this statute, the latest date to file an informal appeal on your property is within 30 days of the postmark on the envelope the original valuation notification was sent in.
+The statutory deadline for the annual notice of value mailing is March 1, however, in some years they may go out before this date.
 If you do not appeal within this 30-day window, you may still appeal your valuation by making a Payment Under Protest at the time taxes are due in December.
 This may be done by filing a protest with the Reno County Treasurer at the time payment is made.
 However, per KSA 79-2005, you may not file both an Equalization Appeal and a Payment Under Protest for the same tax year.
 Appeal and Declaration of Representative forms can be found on our Forms page.

 Pursuant to K.S.A.
 79-1460a